Fabio Liverani

 He made 288 Serie A appearances across 12 seasons, representing Perugia, Lazio, Fiorentina and Palermo.
 He was the first black player for the Italy national team, playing three matches from 2001 to 2006.

 In 2013, Liverani began his managerial career with a brief spell at top-flight club Genoa.
-He also managed English club Leyton Orient and Serie B club Ternana before taking Lecce to two consecutive promotions to the top flight.
+He also managed the English club Leyton Orient and the Serie B club Ternana before taking Lecce to two consecutive promotions to the top flight.

 Club career

-Liverani was born in Rome, Italy to a Somali mother and an Italian father.
+Liverani was born in Rome, Italy, to a Somali mother and an Italian father.
 He made his professional footballing debut with Viterbese of Serie C2 in 1996–97.
 He transferred to Perugia in the 2000–01 season.
 From 2001 to 2006, Liverani played for Lazio in Italy's Serie A. He was part of their team that won the Coppa Italia in 2004, defeating Juventus 4–2 on aggregate.

 The 2006 season saw Liverani move to Fiorentina.
-He played a total of two seasons with the team, including the Viola team's 2007–08 Serie A campaign, which ended with Fiorentina securing fourth place and a spot in the third qualifying round of the UEFA Champions League 2008-09.
+He played a total of two seasons with the team, including the Viola team's 2007–08 Serie A campaign, which ended with Fiorentina securing fourth place and a spot in the third qualifying round of the 2008–09 UEFA Champions League.
 Fiorentina and Liverani parted company the following season.

 In May 2008, Liverani signed a three-year contract with Palermo, being also appointed team captain.
 Liverani was forced to miss the first three months of the 2009–10 season due to a serious injury that he had sustained on May, and broke back into the first team only on November, then being replaced as permanent team captain by Fabrizio Miccoli.
 In his first game as a regular, against Chievo, the first game of new head coach Delio Rossi in charge of the team, Liverani went on to be sent off during the game.

 On 30 August 2011, he moved to Lugano, signing a two-year contract.
 Liverani never played for the Swiss, and rescinded his contract by mutual consent later on November.